-Not bad, except for that 8-bit Kevin Pollack. *shudder*
+Not bad, except for that 8-bit Kevin Pollack.
+Ew.

 Looking back on the NES library, it’s kind of remarkable how few games really attempted to copy the formula of Nintendo’s 1986’s smash hit The Legend of Zelda.
-There were no shortage of games riding Super Mario’s platforming coattails but overhead fantasy action-RPG titles never took the console as a whole by storm.
-SNK’s brilliant 1990 release Crystalis is probably the system’s best-known Zelda protégé and FCI’s 1986 port of Hydlide is sometimes considered to be a “Zelda clone,” but this assessment is very much in error, as Hydlide was originally a 1984 release for Japanese computers and likely a Zelda inspiration itself.
+There were no shortage of games riding Super Mario’s platforming coattails but overhead fantasy action-adventure titles never took the console as a whole by storm.
+SNK’s brilliant 1990 release Crystalis is probably the system’s best-known Zelda protégé and FCI’s 1986 port of Hydlide is sometimes considered to be a “Zelda clone,” but this assessment is very much in error, as Hydlide was originally a 1984 release for Japanese computers and likely influenced Zelda’s creators.

 One company that did take up the challenge was Capcom, who unleased their NES version of Willow into the world in 1989.
-Capcom actually released two games based on Ron Howard and George Lucas’ cinematic collaboration, the other being an arcade exclusive action game that played like a more colorful iteration of their Ghosts ‘n Goblins series.
-I remember that this NES release was pretty well hyped over the course of several issues of Nintendo Power magazine at the time, but I’d never actually played it before this week.
+Capcom actually released two games based on Ron Howard and George Lucas’ cinematic collaboration, the other being an arcade-exclusive action game which played like a more colorful iteration of their Ghosts ‘n Goblins series.
+I remember this NES release being pretty well hyped over several issues of Nintendo Power magazine, but I’d never actually played it before this week.
 It was definitely a pleasant experience and I now count this one right alongside Sunsoft’s Batman in the elite class of licensed NES games worth a damn.

 You’ll discover new swords and shields to equip along the way.
-With the exception of one sword that has the special power of being able to harm ghost enemies, though, the only thing that’s different about these is that some have better attack and defense ratings than others.
-The game does make an interesting attempt at an encumbrance system with its weapons, as each sword has a minimum strength rating needed to use it properly and Willow will attack very slowly if he uses a sword that he’s too weak for.
+With the exception of one sword which has the special power of being able to harm ghost enemies, though, the only thing different about them is that some have better attack and defense ratings than others.
+The game does make an interesting attempt at an encumbrance system with its weapons, as each sword has a minimum strength rating needed to use it properly and Willow will attack very slowly if he uses a sword he’s too weak for.
 What this really amounts to is that each sword has minimum character level associated with it.
 If your new weapon is too slow, just put it away until you gain a level or two and then try it again.
-I don’t know that this adds any actual fun to the proceedings, but it is different at least.
+I can’t say this adds any extra fun to the proceedings, but it’s at least different.

 Willow shows off some very impressive graphics and music.
-The color palette makes fine use of greens and earth tones without becoming too dark or muddy, sprites for Willow and his foes have a lot of detail, and there’s even a pretty fabulous effect when fighting enemies outdoors where every tile of the map will “come alive” and start to animate as if everything is blowing around in a windstorm.
+The color palette makes fine use of greens and earth tones without becoming too dark or muddy, sprites for Willow and his foes have a lot of detail, and there’s a pretty fabulous effect when fighting enemies outdoors where every tile of the map will “come alive” and start to animate as if everything is blowing around in a windstorm.
 Very unique.
-Another visual highlight are the well-drawn facial portraits displayed for every speaking character in the game.
-Songs loop a lot and more of them would have been nice, but the ones we get are all composed and executed very well, as you would expect from Capcom.
+The well-drawn portraits displayed for every speaking character in the game are another visual highlight.
+Songs loop a lot and more of them would have been nice, but the ones we get are handled very well, as you would expect from Capcom.
 The theme from the final dungeon, Nockmaar Castle, is particularly awesome.